GET A QUOTE

 Contact Our CMMC Team

-Keiter provides CMMC readiness assessments and remediation services to DoD contractors in Washington DC.
+Keiter provides CMMC readiness assessments and remediation services to DoD contractors in Washington D.C.
 If you are interested in learning how we can assist your organization, complete the form below and a team member will follow up promptly.

-About Washington DC’s DOD Contractors
+About Washington D.C.’s DOD Contractors

-The defense contractor industry in Washington state is a significant component of both the local and national economy, underscored by its substantial contributions to the U.S. defense sector.
+City of Washington DC City LogoThe defense contractor industry in Washington state is a significant component of both the local and national economy, underscored by its substantial contributions to the U.S. defense sector.
 Washington, known for its technological innovation and manufacturing capabilities, hosts a variety of defense contractors that specialize in aerospace, maritime systems, cybersecurity, and advanced technology development.
 This industry is bolstered by the presence of major companies like Boeing Defense, Space & Security, a leading global aerospace company, which plays a pivotal role in the region’s defense sector through the production of military aircraft, satellite systems, and advanced information and communication systems.
 Additionally, the state benefits from a network of smaller contractors and suppliers that contribute to the defense ecosystem, providing a range of services from engineering solutions to logistical support.
 These contractors collectively support the U.S. Department of Defense (DoD) in maintaining national security, underlining Washington’s strategic importance to military readiness and technological advancement.
 The synergy between the state’s robust technological sector and its defense contractors fosters innovation and ensures that the U.S. armed forces have access to state-of-the-art technologies and capabilities.
+The area codes used in Washington D.C. are 202 and 771.

 National Reach